Skip to main content

 What is Media Reach?

-Media Reach is an important metric that helps to measure the size of the potential audience of a piece of content.
-We call this Potential Media Reach.
-On Pulsar, this metric applies to media monitoring data sources like Online News, Print and Broadcast content, and is used to provide an estimate of the number of people who have read or viewed a piece of media.
+Media Reach is an important metric that helps to measure the size of the audience of a piece of content.
+On Pulsar, this metric applies to media monitoring data sources like Online News and Broadcast content, and is used to provide an estimate of the unique number of people who visit the outlet or website that published the article or content.
 In a similar fashion to how Social Impressions on social media help measure the effectiveness of an Ad Campaign, measuring your Media Reach provides great insight into your PR Performance.

 For TV and Radio Broadcast, the Media Reach metric is based on the size of the audience of that television or radio show, or the size of the network's audience.

-For Print News, the Media Reach is based on the circulation figures for that outlet.
+For traditional Print, the equivalent of Media Reach is the Circulation figures for that media outlet.

-Other tools simply prefer Similar Web's number of website visitors to estimate Online News Media Reach - either way both methods aim to help users get a general understanding of the size of the audience.
+Media Reach aims to help users get a general understanding of the size of the audience of a topic.
 This in turn helps you assess the success of your PR campaigns as well as determine which story angles work best and which media outlets provide the best coverage.

 We hope you enjoyed reading this article! πŸ“š